Does my horse need a slow feeder?

 This slow feeder is designed for pellets, cubes, and fortified feeds.

--Is your horse fed one type of hay or several types?
-If you feed a mix of hays, you will need to figure out how to “mix” them so your horse gets the same amounts he’s used to over time.
+- Is your horse fed one type of hay or several types?
+If you feed a mix of hays, you will need to figure out how to “mix” them in your feeder so your horse gets the same amounts he’s used to over time.

 What have your slow feeder experiences been?